mikegeeraert/cpsc411/README.md

  	Download the zip and unpack to a directory of your choosing
  2. Navigate to the top level directory ie -> `yourDirectory/cpsc411/`

- 3. run `make` to compile the ParMplus.y parser, as well as the LexMplus.x lexer
+ 3. run `make` to compile all the files.
+This should build everything you need for the M+ Compiler to work.

 ### Assignment 3:
 1. test the lexer and parser using `./TestMplus <<inputfile.txt>>`